Industrial Magnetics Boosts its Product Divisions by Making Meaningful Acquisitions

 Industrial Magnetics manufactures its own power supplies and electrical enclosures, which power the electromagnetic conveying rail built in its Boyne City, Mich., factory.

 In its ongoing pursuit to remain a premier manufacturer of magnetic assemblies and devices, Industrial Magnetics Inc. is focused on meaningful acquisitions to boost its product divisions and expand its footprint.
-“2020 is the start of a new decade and we are looking for a fifth acquisition, ideally something we can fold into our facility,” President Dennis O’Leary says.
+“2020 is the start of a new decade and we are looking for a fifth acquisition, ideally something we can fold into our facility,” Chief Business Development Officer Dennis O’Leary says.
 “We have plenty of space to grow and bringing in a company that makes sense to us, adds jobs and stability to the workforce and the community.”

 Industrial Magnetics designs, engineers and manufactures both permanent magnets and electromagnets for lifting, holding, fixturing, conveying and separation.
 The company serves more than 100 markets from its 38,000-square-foot manufacturing facility in Boyne City, Mich.
 Although the company supports a wide range of industries, each with different needs, Industrial Magnetics’ goal is to produce quality-driven products that make lives better.

 In the 1990s, Industrial Magnetics transitioned from being a company driven by the market to a marketing and solutions-based company.
 “We look for market spaces and create products where we think opportunities exist to increase the efficiency or quality of the end-product, be it at the plant level or elsewhere in the usage stream,” O’Leary explains.
 “Our goal is to make things better.”